A field-biased quantum master equation and its Markovian limit: Introduction

 \section{Introduction}

-In the theory of open quantum systems, quantum master equations provide us a window to interacting quantum systems in the real world, where the environment inevitably exerts an influence and becomes intrinsically intertwined with a sub-system of interest, requiring that both be accounted for in describing the reduced dynamics of the relevant sub-system \cite{BreuerPetruccione}.
-In the equilibrium (undriven) case, the reservoir is prepared in a stationary thermal state and its influence on the subsystem is completely characterized by time-translation–invariant two-time correlation functions, so that the fluctuation–dissipation theorem fixes a universal relation between dissipation and noise, leading to the standard Markovian master equation in the weak-coupling, long-time limit \cite{CallenWelton1951,Kubo,MartinSchwinger1959}.
-For sub-systems driven by a continuously applied electromagnetic field, $E(t)$, the standard equilibrium form of the master equation no longer holds \cite{PelargonioZaccone2023,CuiZaccone2018,GambaCuiZaccone2025}.
-In this case, the total bath influence, \(F(t)\) acquires drive-dependent correlations, and the equilibrium relation is replaced by a non-Markovian relation with a multiplicative prefactor that is no longer the equilibrium pre-factor, but instead inherits an explicit dependence on the two-time autocorrelation function of the driving field.
+In the theory of open quantum systems \cite{BreuerPetruccione, GardinerZoller}, quantum master equations describe real-world interactions at the quantum mechanical scale \cite{FeynmanVernon1963}, wherein the environment inevitably exerts an influence over the sub-system, whose dynamics are the subject of interest, requiring both to be accounted for in the evolution of the relevant part \cite{Lindblad1976}.
+In the standard equilibrium sub-system/environment construction, the bath is prepared in a stationary finite-temperature thermal state completely characterized by time-translation–invariant two-time AutoCorrelation functions (AoC) \cite{FeynmanVernon1963}.
+Under these assumptions, the fluctuation–dissipation relations (FDT) from Quantum Field Theory (QFT) \cite{CallenWelton1951,Kubo,MartinSchwinger1959} establishes the universal correspondence between noise and dissipation, leading to a Markovian \cite{MartinSchwinger1959} master equation with coefficients that become stationary at the relevant system timescale, usually on the order of the system's thermal correlation time \cite{Lindblad1976,Gorini1976,Brasil2012}.